Viculia99/DataScienceCourseKNU/README.md

-DataScienceCourseKNU
+DataScienceCourseKNU_Victoria Rymchuk

-A Victoria Rymchuk repository for Applied Analytics
+A repository for Applied Analytics